| Investment

 | http://www.cr.nps.gov/habshaer/coll/index.htm |

-and descriptive data, for buildings & structures documented
+and written historical and descriptive data, for buildings

 |